Inner Elbow Pain and Holistic Care

 2) Massage with Medical Cannabis

-After many months of OT, my therapist came to a conclusion that my tightened and overactive muscles in my upper arm were causing my elbow to remain stuck.
+After many months of OT, my therapist came to the conclusion that my tightened and overactive muscles in my upper arm were causing my elbow to remain stuck.
 In fact, some of the muscle spasms could have been contributing to the pain.

 So, my therapist suggested that each evening, as I watched TV or read a book, I massage my biceps and forearm.
 She said that I could grab any lotion and just sit there, rubbing along and telling my muscles how wonderful they were and how it was OK for them to relax.